jekyll2014/KineticValidator/KineticValidator/readme.txt

 	43) Incorrect event expressions - <condition> event expression validation (C# style)
 	44) Incorrect rule conditions - <dataview-condition> event expression and rule condition validation (SQL style)
 	45) !!!Experimental feature!!!
 Incorrect layout id's - any layouts having "model.id" different from control "id"
+	46) 'providerModel' mixed with 'clientFilter' -
-	46) !!!Experimental feature!!!
+	47) !!!Experimental feature!!!
 Incorrect tab links - to detect inexistent tab id's (broken by AppStudio).
 Not very reliable - false alarms on slide-outs.
-	47) !!!Experimental feature!!!
+	48) !!!Experimental feature!!!
 Duplicate GUID's - to find GUID duplicates within project scope.

 	It is possible to select root projects folder to run mass-validation.
 Note that it tries to find a project in only one sub-folder level.
 	Program also tries to load report from \program_folder\project_folder\ on project folder selection.
 This is a previously generated folder so the report can be outdated.

 Option flags:
-	"Skip annoying schema errors" - to skip some errors which are false usually (not always) due to our schema files are not consistent/updated.
+	"Ignore HTTPS error" - to bypass HTTPS authentication error if schema server will have incorrect certificate again "Skip annoying schema errors" - to skip some errors which are false usually (not always) due to our schema files are not consistent/updated.
-	"Ignore HTTPS error" - to bypass HTTPS authentication error if schema server will have incorrect certificate again "Always on top" - to make program and editor(s) window on top of others.
+	"Show preview" - to reload file in editor window(s) on report line selected.
+	"Use VSCode" - use VSCode editor for preview and file edit.
 	"Reformat JSON" - to beautify JSON text in the editor window(s).
 Note that it takes "file -> JSON object -> formatted text" conversion so some JSON format issues will not be visible in the editor window even if any detected (JSON parser normalizes the content).
-	"Show preview" - to reload file in editor window(s) on report line selected.
-	"Save report" - save report file in \program_folder\project_folder\.
+	"Save JSON report" - save report as JSON file.
 	"Save data files" - keep temporary files in \program_folder\project_folder\.
+	"Always on top" - to make program and editor(s) window on top of others.
+	"Apply patches" - replace '%patch%' usages with actual values.

 Program settings:
 	\KineticValidator.exe.config